ATTENTION!

 • How many days you spend at each park is up to you, your car and trailer will be waiting in the free parking lot when you circle back to Bellingham.

-• Get my San Juan Islands Cruise Guide, it has all the parks, marinas, fuel, resources, phone numbers, etc. and is written specifically for visitors coming by boat.
-My companion book, the San Juan Islands Travel Guide is written for visitors coming by car or boat.
+The guide is written specifically for visitors coming by boat.
+My companion book, the San Juan Islands Travel Guide is written for visitors coming by car.

 San Juan Islands Cruise Guide ----- San Juan Islands Travel Guide